feriekolonien/site/README.md

 > Repository for Feriekoloniens frontend (powered by [NextJS](https://nextjs.org/))

-This project organizes the pages and styles available on (soon to be) [feriekolonien.no](http://feriekolonien.no/)
+This project organizes the pages and styles available on [feriekolonien.no](http://feriekolonien.no/)

 ### Getting started